 Title

 Review of biophysical modelling in investigating connectivity patterns in marine species with a pelagic larval stage.

+Assessing the impact of parameterization decisions in biophysical dispersal models on connectivity metrics

+Making the right choices: a meta-analysis of connectivity metrics derived from biophysical dispersal models

 Introduction

-Biophysical dispersal modelling (BDM) has been used to investigate marine dispersal patterns for close to 30 years (Bartsch and Backhaus 1988), and has become increasingly employed in the last 15 years to hypothesise patterns of connectivity.
+Biophysical dispersal modelling (BDM) has been used to investigate marine dispersal patterns for close to 30 years (Bartsch and Backhaus 1988), and has become increasingly employed in the last 15 years to estimate patterns of connectivity.
 BDMs produce potential patterns of connectivity using a physical (i.e. oceanographic) model coupled with a model of the marine species of interest, using the knowledge about their biology [CITE].
 These BDMs lend themselves to studies inferring distributional patterns (e.g. connectivity) of marine larval dispersal for species with two distinct life stages, a pelagic larval and contrasting sedentary adult phases (Cowen and Sponaugle 2009).
-BDMs are powerful research tools, allowing us to investigate potential connectivity patterns over wide spatial scales (Andrello et al. 2013; Treml et al. 2015) and long temporal scales (Richar et al. 2014; Berglund et al. 2012), scales that are experimentally difficult to capture using current empirical methods (Cowen and Sponaugle 2009).
+BDMs are powerful research tools, allowing us to investigate potential connectivity patterns over wide spatial scales (Andrello et al. 2013; Treml et al. 2015) and long temporal scales (Richar et al. 2014; Berglund et al. 2012), that are experimentally difficult to capture using current empirical methods (Cowen and Sponaugle 2009).
 These models also provide us the ability to investigate how different early-life history traits (e.g. mortality, swimming ability, and orientation) affect the patterns of connectivity (Butler IV et al. 2011; Staaterman et al. 2012), questions that would typically be intractable in situ due to the inherent difficulties of studying the larval phase of marine species [CITE].

 Complexity and realism in the BDMs used by studies has progressively increased; driven in part by advancements in parallel programming coupled with greater access to high performance computing, and open access high resolution oceanographic flow models [CITE].
 Empirical research studies are also behind these increases, they are increasingly demonstrating the ability of pelagic larvae to affect their own fate via a variety of behaviours (Leis 2010).
-This trend was clear in Miller’s (2007) review of ichthyoplankton biophysical modelling (referred to by Miller as individual-level, coupled physical-biological models), where 43.3% of studies implemented behaviour, and in the main, age-dependent vertical migration behaviour.
-This increased focus on the importance of the biology of these dispersal models has led to important insights of the importance of larval behaviour on dispersal.
-Vertical movement of larval fish has been shown to dampen the dispersal kernel, increasing retention near the natal site, and affect connectivity patterns (Paris and Cowen 2004; Brochier et al. 2008; Robins et al. 2013; Paris et al. 2007).
-Horizontal swimming has not been included as much as vertical migration, and it can likely only influence connectivity patterns if the swimming is orientated (Leis 2007).
+This trend was clear in Miller’s (2007) review of ichthyoplankton biophysical modelling (referred to by Miller as individual-level, coupled physical-biological models), where 43.3% of studies implemented behaviour,predominately age-dependent vertical migration behaviour.
+This increased focus on the importance of the biology of these dispersal models has led to important insights about the importance of larval behaviour to dispersal.
+Vertical movement of larval fish has been shown to increase retention near the natal site, and affect connectivity patterns (Paris and Cowen 2004; Brochier et al. 2008; Robins et al. 2013; Paris et al. 2007).
+Horizontal swimming has not been included in BDMs to the same extent as vertical migration, and it can likely only influence connectivity patterns if the swimming is orientated (Leis 2007).
 From empirical studies we know larval fish can achieve sizeable swimming speeds, potentially giving the ability to out-swim the surrounding current, and it improves substantially with growth (Leis 2006).
 Horizontal swimming with orientation increased settlement success, including settlement at or near the natal site (Staaterman et al. 2012).
 Spawning behaviour (along with the location of the natal site) has been shown to significantly affect dispersal patterns (Puckett et al. 2014).